 ENV (Environmental Studies)

 This course introduces the study of interactions between humans and their environments.
 Such interactions are important because human impacts on an environment can be large and render a society unsustainable.
-In addition, they are often complex and require multidisciplinary training to understand and manage.
-Accordingly, this course will cover and relate material from multiple disciplines (e.g., biology, economics, politics) at scales ranging from local to global.
+They are also complex, requiring a multidisciplinary approach to their study and management.
+Accordingly, this course will cover and relate material from multiple disciplines (e.g., biology, economics, politics) at scales ranging from local to global using exercises, documentaries, discussions of readings, lectures, and field trips.
+Usually offered every fall.
+A non-refundable laboratory fee is billed to every student who is registered for this course at the end of the drop/add period.

 ENV 200 Independent Study in Environmental Studies (1-5 hours)